 FAQ — Quick Answers

 Can mutism resolve without help?
-Sometimes, but structured intervention — such as speech therapy combined with graded exposure — produces more stable gains.
+Sometimes, but structured intervention — such as speech therapy combined with graded exposure —

 Is pressure ever useful?
 No. Pressure increases anxiety and typically deepens the freeze response.